No products in the cart.

 Cannabis Law and Practice 101 (IL)

-For attorneys who want to expand their practice and serve clients in the area of cannabis law, and those that want to catch up on the implementation of the 2013 statute, please join us at Pincus Pro Ed’s upcoming program: Cannabis Law and Practice 101.
+For attorneys who want to expand their practice and serve clients in the area of cannabis law, and those that want to catch up on the implementation of the 2013 statute, please join us at this fascinating new program: Cannabis Law and Practice 101.

-Faculty will help attendees navigate the industry and legal ramifications of the Compassionate Use of Medical Cannabis Pilot Program Act and we’ll provide a full picture of the history and applicable laws.
+Faculty will help attendees navigate the industry and legal ramifications of the Compassionate Use of Medical Cannabis Pilot Program Act and we’ll provide a full picture of the regulatory framework, statutes, and agencies involved.

-- IL Compassionate Use of Medical Cannabis Pilot Program Act
+- Overview of legal and regulatory framework of IL Compassionate Use of Medical Cannabis Pilot Program Act

 - Types of Clients attorneys are likely to see in the Industry